landislab/landislab.github.io/home/index.md

 # News

+### *Jul 2024*
+- New work led by Albert Soewongsono now published in [Bulletin of Mathematical Biology](https://raw.githubusercontent.com/landislab/landislab.github.io/master/assets/research/pdf/Soewongsono_Landis_2024_BullMathBiol_SSE_diffusion.pdf).
+This study shows how multitype birth-death processes with complex event spaces can be transformed into diffusion processes, an alternative perspective to help predict the longterm behavior of diversification scenarios.
+- Sarah and Sean presented their research on feature-informed GeoSSE models at the Society for the Study of Amphibians and Reptiles in Ann Arbor, Michigan.

 ### *Jun 2024*

 - We just ran our first Phylogenetic Biogeography Workshop here at Washington University [[link](https://sites.wustl.edu/hawaiianplantbiogeography/phylogenetic-biogeography-workshop-wustl/)].
 New RevBayes tutorials for the FIG model are now online [[link](https://revbayes.github.io/tutorials/fig_intro/)].
 Thanks to everyone for participating!
 We'll run a second workshop soon, hosted by Felipe Zapata at UCLA.